Varieties of aperiodic monoids with commuting idempotents whose subvariety lattice is distributive: Identities defining varieties

 \begin{proof} Evidently, any identity of the form~\eqref{one letter in a block} is equivalent to an efficient identity of the same form.
-Further, it is easy to see that any identity of the form~\eqref{one letter in a block} is equivalent modulo $\{x^2\approx x^3,\,x^2yx\approx x^2yx^2\}$ to an identity of the same form such that both hand sides of this identity have at most one island formed by $x$ of lenght $>1$.
-Thus, we may further assume that the identity~\eqref{one letter in a block} is efficient and both hand sides of this identity have at most one island formed by $x$ of lenght $>1$.
+Further, it is easy to see that any identity of the form~\eqref{one letter in a block} is equivalent modulo $\{x^2\approx x^3,\,\eqref{xxyx=xxyxx}\}$ to an identity of the same form such that both hand sides of this identity have at most one island formed by $x$ of length $>1$.
+Thus, we may further assume that the identity~\eqref{one letter in a block} is efficient and both hand sides of this identity have at most one island $x^2$, while the other islands formed by $x$ are of length $1$.
 If the identity~\eqref{one letter in a block} is trivial, then there is nothing to prove.
 So, we assume below that the identity~\eqref{one letter in a block} is non-trivial.
 For convenience, denote the left-hand [right-hand] side of the identity~\eqref{one letter in a block} by $\mathbf u$ [respectively, $\mathbf v$].
 Further considerations are divided into two cases.

 \textbf{Case 1}: $e_i,f_i>0$ for all $i=0,\dots,r$.
 Since the identity~\eqref{one letter in a block} is non-trivial and efficient, either $\mathbf u$ or $\mathbf v$ must contain an island of the form $x^2$.
 By symmetry, we may assume without loss of generality that $f_k=2$ for some $k$.
 Then $f_i=1$ for all $i=0,\dots,k-1,k+1,\dots,r$.